JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2021-03-24-migrate-artifacts-mavencentral.md

 ## Wrap-up
 Migrating existing artifacts to Maven Central involves quite a few steps.
 Fortunately, the [open source script](https://github.com/JeroenMols/MigrateArtifactsMavenCentral) presented in this blogpost can help with downloading all artifacts, updating their `pom.xml`, signing them, and uploading them to Maven Central.

-If you've made it this far you should probably {% include link_twitter.html %}.
+If you've made it this far you should probably follow me on [Mastodon](https://androiddev.social/@Jeroenmols).
 Feel free to leave a comment below!